What does early recovery and working with others look like in The Age of Corona, or during these difficult times, and/or these trying times?

 Why is helping other people in recovery important?
-First of all, it gets you out of your head when such things as not getting a haircut, or earning money, may cause major resentments which lead to unsafe behavior.
+First of all, it gets you out of your head.
+This matters when things like not getting a haircut or earning money could cause major resentments that lead to unsafe behavior.
 Helping others can fix that.
 Why?
-When helping others through the recovery process, the canned phrase, “it’s not just helping you, it’s helping me,” is 100% accurate.
-It’s kind of like the reverse of the breakup phrase, “it’s not you, it’s me,” but more than that, it’s an absolute truth.
-When you take others through recovery as a sponsor, you are getting a refresher course, reminding yourself of the very process you used to help yourself.
+In the recovery process, the canned phrase, “it’s not just helping you, it’s helping me,” is 100% accurate.
+It’s kind of like the reverse of the breakup phrase, “it’s not you, it’s me.”
+But more than that, it’s an absolute truth.
+When you take others through recovery as a sponsor, you get a refresher course, reminding yourself of the very process you used to help yourself.

-Besides working as an on-call person for someone who is struggling, the most important part for me, in helping another addict, or alcoholic, stay sober, are weekly face-to-face meetings where we do important recovery work.
-Since, now, as noted, I am only allowing myself to leave my house twice a week, this involves meeting facetime-to-facetime or using another video platform.
-It’s important to do it this way, so as you can see facial expressions, and someone’s body language on camera, in order to notice struggles, when someone is bullshitting you, or any other visual cue you may note.
-Meeting this way is not as effective as meeting someone face-to-face for a few reasons.
-One of them is that I find being one-on-one, on-camera with only one other person feels more intimate than it actually is, yet at the same time feels more distant.
-Not that a sponsor-sponsee relationship isn’t intimate in many ways, but being on camera before all this isolation, had only in many cases, used to be reserved for close family, and friends or loved ones.
-It feels very much different than going to someone’s home and hanging out with them, as you work with them.
+Besides working as an on-call person for someone who is struggling, the most important part for me in helping another addict or alcoholic stay sober, is weekly face-to-face meetings.
+We do important recovery work there.
+Since now, as noted, I am only allowing myself to leave my house twice a week, this involves meeting Facetime-to-Facetime or using another video platform.
+It’s important to do it this way, so you can see facial expressions and body language on camera.
+This lets you notice struggles, when someone is bullshitting you, or other visual cues you may note.
+Meeting this way is not as effective for me as meeting someone face-to-face.
+One reason is that I find being one-on-one, on-camera with only one other person feels more intimate than it actually is, yet at the same time feels more distant.
+Not that a sponsor-sponsee relationship isn’t intimate in many ways.
+But before all this isolation, being on camera had in many cases been reserved for close family, friends, or loved ones.
+It feels very much different than going to someone’s home and hanging out as you work with them.

-Also using camera applications while working on recovery, can be extremely distracting.
-Seeing two big heads on a screen, yours included, is a very unnatural feeling.
-Also, there has been more than one time when I’ve been reading material out loud, that I’ve caught my sponsee on his cell.
-This would never happen when we were in the same physical space, but it seems much more easily done now, and if it did happen in an actual room, a reminder to stop usually was all it took to cease that activity and hear an apology.
-Also, during the large group Zoom meetings, it’s easy to tune out or to tune into something else.
+Using camera applications while working on recovery can also be distracting.
+Seeing two big heads on a screen, yours included, sometimes seems unnatural.
+And on more than one occasion, I’ve been reading material out loud and caught my sponsee on his cell.
+This would never happen when we were in the same physical space.
+If it did happen in an actual room, a reminder to stop usually was all it took to cease that activity and hear an apology.
+But it seems much more common now, when we’re working online.
+During the large group Zoom meetings, it’s easy to tune out or to tune into something else.
 You can mute your mic, turn off your camera so you can cook, listen to music, or do whatever the hell you want.
-Christ you can attend a meeting in the bathroom if you want.
+Christ, you can attend a meeting in the bathroom if you want!
 You can also be distracted by those who do not mute or turn off their camera.
 What are they eating?
 What is hanging on the walls of their homes?
 Hang on, I see someone doing yoga!
-Basically, this is not good recovery, on either end of it, but that’s pretty obvious.
+This kind lack of attention is not good recovery on either end, but that’s pretty obvious.

-Currently, I’ve not taken on a new sponsee since March, so I’ve not had to say in the initial contracting meeting (which I like to do face-to-face), “You need to tune in, and not tune out, because if you are not ‘all-in’, I cannot sponsor you.”
-It would be similar to me accepting a new person to work with, then telling them to not call me, or meet with me, and directing them to some great podcasts to listen to instead.
-If only it were that easy.
-The baseline is if you are willing to do whatever it takes to get sober than I am willing to help you, especially when now, whatever it takes, is even greater.
+I’ve not taken on a new sponsee since March.
+So I’ve not had to say in the initial contracting meeting (which I like to do face-to-face), “You need to tune in and not tune out, because if you are not ‘all-in,’ I cannot sponsor you.”
+It would be similar to me accepting a new person to work with, then telling them to not call me or meet with me, and directing them to some great podcasts to listen to instead.
+If only it were that easy!
+If you are willing to do whatever it takes to get sober, then I am willing to help you.
+Especially because now “whatever it takes” is even greater.

-There is also a difference in “the fellowship,” which also is now changed.
-When I first got sober, and was in fear of joining a possible “cult,” and I heard the word fellowship, all I could think of was monks sitting around in robes asking you to try on a robe of your own.
+“The fellowship” has also is now changed.
+When I first got sober, I was afraid of joining a cult.
+When I heard the word fellowship, I pictured monks in robes asking me to try on a robe of my own.
 Soon, I experienced that this was not the case, especially the cult part.
-For me, in early sobriety, the fellowship became a wolfpack that I ran with, and I was now no longer a lone wolf.
-This group of men, and I, would hang out before and after every meeting.
-They were trusted people, who are now friends in a new world where I either didn’t have any friends left or the few I had were as stuck in their disease as I had been a few months ago.
+In early sobriety, the fellowship became a wolfpack that I ran with, and I was no longer a lone wolf.
+This group of men and I would hang out before and after every meeting.
+They were trusted people who became friends in a new world where I had few friends left, and the few I had were as stuck in their disease as I had been a few months ago.
 My wolfpack would go to breakfast together, be available to hang out, and even drop everything to come over when shit got rough.
-Often it was a call or text every day to help us through early sobriety.
+Often we would call or text every day to help us through early sobriety.
 We supported one another because we were all doing this together.
-We had a lot in common with each other in recovery, even if we didn’t have a lot in common with each other in anything else.
+We had a lot in common in recovery, even if we didn’t have a lot in common with each other in anything else.

 Without the wolfpack, I don’t know how I could have done it.
-The fact is, I don’t know what I would do now if I were newly sober without that aspect of the fellowship.
-Phone calls are good, but it doesn’t replace real-life—and certainly getting out of your house for coffee, a meal, or even bowling isn’t something we can do on video very well.
-Using, drinking, and isolation was always a bad side effect of my problem, and now society is encouraging isolation for the good of all.
-Ironically, for those without this disease, on-camera drinking is very encouraged—even as early as mid-morning, but that’s an aspect of society I can no longer participate in safely.
+The fact is, I don’t know what I would do if I were newly sober now, without that aspect of the fellowship.
+Phone calls are good, but it doesn’t replace in-person interaction.
+And getting out of your house for coffee, a meal, or even bowling isn’t easy to do on video.
+Using, drinking, and isolation were always bad side effects of my problem.
+Now society is encouraging isolation for the good of all.
+Ironically, for those without this disease, on-camera drinking is very encouraged—even as early as mid-morning.
+But that’s an aspect of society I can no longer participate in safely.